scaleoutsean/eseries-perf-analyzer/README.md

 ![E-Series Performance Analyzer](/images/epa-eseries-perf-analyzer.png)

+Each of the light-blue rectangles can be in a different location (host, network, Kubernetes namespace, etc.).
+But if you want to consolidate, that's still possible.

 ### Requirements

 - SANtricity OS >= 11.70 (11.74 is recommendfed; 11.52 and 11.74 have been tested and work, 11.6[0-9] not yet)
 - Docker CE 20.10.22 (recent Docker CE or Podman should work)
 - Docker Compose v1 or v2 (both v1 and v2 should work)
+  - In EPA v3.1.0 the two Makefiles still require Docker Compose v1.
+Once built with v1 (or manually), they can be started with Docker Compose v2 or Kubernetes
 - Ubuntu 22.04 (other recent Linux OS should work)

-This is a community fork without a variety of hardware and software to use and test.
-While the requirements are soft, try to stick to them if you can.
+ These requirements are soft but this is a community fork without a variety of hardware and software to use in testing and debugging.

-### Summary
+## Quick start

-- `epa`: Build and run InfluxDB and Grafana in the `epa` sub-directory.
-These containers are from the original EPA and include Grafana dashboards.
+- `epa`: go to that subdirectory, run `make run` to build and run InfluxDB and Grafana
-- `collector`: in the `collector` sub-directory, build and run collector(s) (one per E-Series array) and a "helper" container called `dbmanager` (one per InfluxDB).
+- `collector`: in the `collector` sub-directory, edit `docker-compose.yml` and `config.json` (array names must be consistent between two files), and `make build && docker-compose up`.
-- Makefiles in these two directories still require Docker Compose v1 as of v3.1.0.
-Once built with v1 (or manually), they can be started with Docker Compose v2

-### Build containers and create configuration files
+## Slow start

 - Older existing EPA, images, volumes and service ports may cause container name and port conflicts.
 Either use a new VM or run `make stop; docker-compose down; make rm` to stop and remove old containers before building new ones.
 Data (InfluxDB and Grafana) can be left in place.
-- Clone the repository
+- Clone the repository to a new location
 - Descend to the `epa` directory, run `make run` to download, build and start InfluxDB v1 and Grafana v8.
-Both will listen on all public VM interfaces so set up firewall accordingly.
+Both will listen on all public VM interfaces, so configure your firewall accordingly.
-- Go to `collector` directory, edit two files (`config.json` and `docker-compose.yml`) and run `make build` to create containers and `docker-compose up` to start them.
+- Go to `collector` directory, edit two files (`config.json` and `docker-compose.yml`) and run `make build` to create collector and dbmanager containers and then `docker-compose up` to start them.

 ```sh
 git clone github.com/scaleoutsean/eseries-perf-analyzer